 SoP24 focused on application of nascent theory and uncovering deeper patterns through rigorous case studies in the field.
 Six two-person teams were given grants to improve real-world protocols and share their findings, in the form of a written report as well as a recorded presentation from the inaugural Protocol Symposium in October.
 Participation was remote, as per our program’s focus on decentralization, and teams had the opportunity to meet in person at three separate events: one in Singapore, one in Healdsburg, California, and one in Chiang Mai, Thailand.
 The second track of SoP24 was round of micro-grants given primarily to artists, designers, and writers in order to seed some protocol-centric lore or literature.
 Promising results from both tracks led to the decision for an ambitious 2025 plan.

-SoP25 was recently announced and comprises three tracks: curriculum development, scene-building, and technical foundations.
+SoP25 comprises three tracks: curriculum development, scene-building, and technical foundations.
 The spotlight focus of this year is education.
-We have earmarked $500k in funding to form direct contracts with university professors (~6 full-time and ~12 part-time during the summer months) to develop curricula, course modules, and standalone mini courses in order to precipitate broad interest in the field.
-It’s our belief that protocols are a concept needed to manage the problems emerging from the confluence of climate change, worsening wars over state capacity, and artificial intelligence.
-We encourage you to consider applying and sharing with a colleague who wants to make a difference through excellent teaching.
+Eleven university professors will develop curricula, course modules, and standalone mini courses in order to precipitate broad interest in the field.
+They will collectively teach these modules as a week-long, online college this September and at their home institutions, in-person, during the fall and spring semesters.
+It’s our belief that protocols are a concept needed to manage the problems emerging from the confluence of climate change, concerns about state capacity, and artificial intelligence.